daKmoR/type-safe-webcomponents-with-jsdoc/README.md

 Let's create a simple format function which will allow for prefix/suffix by default and if you need more you can just override the `formatter`.

-*not a super useful example but good for illustration perposes*
+*Note: this is not a super useful example but good enough for illustration purposes*

 ```js
 format(value = '', { prefix, suffix = '' } = { prefix: '' }) {